Boris Arapov: Life and career

-Arapov grew up in Poltava, Ukraine, and received there his first musical instruction class.
+Arapov grew up in Poltava, Ukraine, and took his first musical instruction class there.
 He moved to Petrograd (formerly Saint Petersburg) in 1921, and took piano lessons with Maria Yudina.
 However, a hand disease later forced him to abandon piano playing.
 His instruction class in composition started in 1923 at the Leningrad Conservatory, where he was taught by, amongst others, Vladimir Shcherbachov.

 He later became a teacher at the conservatory, and a professor in 1940.
 In 1951, he became the director of the faculty for orchestration and the faculty of composition in 1976.
 He received titles of People's Artist of the RSFSR (1976) and Order of Lenin (1986).
 His students included the Georgian composer Dagmara Slianova-Mizandari.

 Arapov oriented himself first of all towards the officially desirable composition style and worked primarily with nationalist elements, mainly restricting his subject matter to Russian folklore.
 However, from around 1960, his compositional style started to become more experimental, introducing a more complicated harmonic, rhythmic and sound colour.
 As subject matter, he more often selected works of literature.
 Although this later work is generally tonal, the levels of internal discord are higher than previously.
 In his very last works, Arapov introduced a religious subject matter.